laratable/laratable/README.md

-# laratable
+# Laratable

-A Javascript library to make dynamic HTML Tables
+A Vanilla JS AJAX Library to make dynamic HTML Tables for Laravel's Eloquent.